-- (a) Motion to Redact/Restrict Public Access. - (1) When a document has been filed that includes personal identifying information (i.e., Social Security number, bank account number, etc.), a party in interest may: - [A] file an ex parte motion seeking to restrict public access to that document and file a redacted copy; and - [B] lodge a proposed order on the ex parte motion. - (2) If the court enters the order granting the ex parte motion to redact/restrict access, within three (3) business days from the date the order is entered, the movant must file the redacted copy of the document. - (3) Where documents containing personal identifiers have been filed by a party in multiple cases (such as proofs of claim), separate motions to redact/restrict public access must be filed in each case in which such documents have been filed. - (b) Motion to File Documents Under Seal.
-See AK LBR 5005-1(q)(1).
+- (a) Motion to Redact/Restrict Public Access. - (1) When a document has been filed that includes personal identifying information (i.e., Social Security number, bank account number, etc.), a party in interest may: - [A] file an ex parte motion seeking to restrict public access to that document and attach a redacted copy of the document to the ex parte motion as an exhibit; and - [B] lodge a proposed order on the ex parte motion. - (2) Where documents containing personal identifiers have been filed by a party in multiple cases (such as proofs of claim), separate motions to redact/restrict public access must be filed in each case in which such documents have been filed. - (b) Motion to File Documents Under Seal.
+See AK LBR 5005-1(g)(1).